piotrmurach/finite_machine/README.md

 fm.current # => :green
 ```

-or by passing named argument `:initial` like so
+Or by passing named argument `:initial` like so:

 ```ruby
 fm = FiniteMachine.define initial: :green do